solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

-Note that this access control will allow Bob to add new items to the project1 container but once added, he will not be able to read or write those items.
+Note that this access change will allow Bob to add new items to the project1 container but once added, he will not be able to read or write those items.
 If we wanted Bob to be able to read the resources he added to the container we would need to add the following.

 ```HTTP
 PATCH /portfolio/project1/?ext=acp HTTP/1.1